Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 1.7.1 General

-- Cube reflections are reflections based on pre-captured cube maps.
+- Cube refractions are refractions based on pre-captured cube maps.
-- The reflections are static, but very efficient.
+- The refractions are static, but very efficient.
-- Normal vectors are used to render this type of reflection.
+- Normal vectors are used to render this type of refraction.

 #### 1.7.2 Properties